 Natural Spring on Your Property

-On larger properties away from your pipes, a natural filtration or seepage spring might be to blame for your water as the spring forms water ground or standing water depending on seepage rates and ground soil.
+On larger properties away from your pipes, a natural filtration or seepage spring might be to blame for your persistent wet yard as the spring forms water ground or standing water depending on seepage rates and ground soil.
 Two common factors that many springs have is their occurrence on a knoll or hill, and the presence of marine or “quick” clay in the area.

 Landscaping the Spring